Please contact us if you have questions or comments or want encouragement.

 12. I Would Like To Tell You How I Established A Personal Relationship With God.

 13. Before I got to know Christ personally, I used to think that God was a vague concept that I could not relate to.
 How would you describe your view of God?
 Jesus?
-Is He real to you or more of a fuzzy picture?
+Is He real to you, or is he more of a fuzzy picture?

 14. If you could be sure there is a God, would you want to know him?
 Or if you could know God personally, would you like to?

-15. Have you ever come to a point in your life where you trusted Jesus Christ as your personal Savior and Lord, or do you think that is something you are not ready for yet, but you are hoping to be someday?
+15. Have you ever co in your life where you trusted Jesus Christ as your personal Savior and Lord, or do you think that is something you are not ready for yet but are hoping to be someday?
 May I share with you how I trusted in Jesus?

 16. Would you be interested in hearing my thoughts about church, or possibly would you be willing to tell me your thoughts about the church in general?